manio143/SportsTacticsBoard/readme.txt

 If you have any supported Windows platform with the .NET 2.0 runtime installed, you can compile this program from source code.

+NAnt build script is the most complete, and supports building installers and release files for web site upload.
+The NAnt build script is considered the primary technique for building this tool.

 The following development tools can also be used to modify and compile the program: